slok/goresilience/Readme.md

 - Implement the `goresilience.Runner` interface.
 - Give constructors to get a `goresilience.Middleware`, this way your `Runner` could be chained with other `Runner`s.

-In this example (full example [here][extend-example]) we create a new resilience runner to make chaos engeniering that will fail at a constant rate set on the `Config.FailEveryTimes` setting.
+In this example (full example [here][extend-example]) we create a new resilience runner to make chaos engineering that will fail at a constant rate set on the `Config.FailEveryTimes` setting.

 Following the library convention with `NewFailer` we get the standalone Runner (the one that is not chainable).
 And with `NewFailerMiddleware` We get a `Middleware` that can be used with `goresilience.RunnerChain` to chain with other Runners.